Guide on Red Hat Ceph Storage Architecture

 - Filesystem interface

-The power of Red Hat Ceph Storage can transform your organization’s IT infrastructure and your ability to manage vast amounts of data, especially for cloud computing platforms like RHEL OSP.
+The power of Red Hat Ceph Storage can transform your organization’s IT infrastructure and your ability to manage vast amounts of data, especially for cloud computing platforms like Red Hat OpenStack Platform.
 Red Hat Ceph Storage delivers extraordinary scalability–thousands of clients accessing petabytes to exabytes of data and beyond.

 At the heart of every Ceph deployment is the 'Ceph Storage Cluster.'
 It consists of three types of daemons:

 - Ceph OSD Daemon: Ceph OSDs store data on behalf of Ceph clients.
 Additionally, Ceph OSDs utilize the CPU, memory and networking of Ceph nodes to perform data replication, erasure coding, rebalancing, recovery, monitoring and reporting functions.

 - Ceph Monitor: A Ceph monitor maintains a master copy of the Ceph Storage cluster map with the current state of the storage cluster.
 Monitors require high consistency, and use Paxos to ensure agreement about the state of the Ceph Storage cluster.

 - Ceph Manager: New in RHCS 3, a Ceph Manager maintains detailed information about placement groups, process metadata and host metadata in lieu of the Ceph Monitor—significantly improving performance at scale.
 The Ceph Manager handles execution of many of the read-only Ceph CLI queries, such as placement group statistics.
 The Ceph Manager also provides the RESTful monitoring APIs.